Mold Inspections of HVAC Systems

 Very few HVAC and mold remediation companies have the necessary skill set to perform this work, and they are mainly concerned with the functionality of the unit and not its hygienic condition.

 Visible mold on your drywall, carpet, or basement walls is trouble.
-But mold in HVAC (heating, ventilation, air conditioning) systems is a real danger to you, anyone living in your home, and even your pets (Yes, some pets are allergic to mold; they can have the same reactions to mold exposure as humans).
+But mold in HVAC (heating, ventilation, air conditioning) systems is a real danger to you, anyone living in your home, and even your pets (yes, some pets are allergic to mold; they can have the same reactions to mold exposure as humans).
 If you have mold in your HVAC system, when your furnace or AC operates, the blower comes on and the airflow spreads mold spores throughout your entire home.
 Mold spores will contaminate every room and every space.
 The longer the system operates while contaminated, the worse your mold problem can become.
+Extensive mold remediation work and cleaning work may then be necessary.